 Well, that can be an elopement.
 But there’s a whole range of options at your disposal when it comes to an eloping.
 And with elopement style weddings becoming increasingly popular, new ideas and meanings of the word are forming all the time.

-Traditional Elopement
+The Traditional Idea of An Elopement

 Traditionally, an elopement is a secretive wedding where the bride and groom run away to another location.
 Historically, couples would elope when their marriage was forbidden.
 This could occur for various reasons, but some of the most common were:

-- The bride’s father refused to give permission.
+• The bride’s father refused to give permission.
 Yep, as outdated as it is to us in 2022, a daughter essentially belonged to her father until she was married (hence the tradition of “giving the bride away” when he walks her up the aisle).
 A father would also be expected to provide a “dowry,” or payment of wealth, to the groom and his family, which gave him even more control.
 Love may or may not have played a role in who the bride married.
 If the father had refused a potential suitor, elopement was a way for a couple who were in love to marry anyway.

-- Religious reasons.
+• Religious reasons.
 Marriage between faiths was difficult, and often a bride would be expected to marry someone from within their own faith.
 In 1773, Betsy Ross (who probably didn’t really create the first flag of the USA, but hey it’s a great story) eloped with a future Founding Father, George Ross Jr. Ross wasn’t a Quaker like Betsy, and their marriage caused her expulsion from the Quaker congregation and a split from her family.

-- Circumventing laws.
+• Circumventing laws.
 Sometimes laws forbid a couples’ marriage in one country or state, which would be legal in another.
 The couple may elope to have a legal marriage.
 The famous elopement destination of Gretna Green in Scotland traces its origins back to 1753, when couples under the age of 21 in England were forbidden to marry without their parents’ consent.
 As Scotland had no such law, young couples began travelling to Gretna Green to get hitched, one of the closest and easily accessible villages over the Scottish border.
 The ceremonies would take place in the village blacksmith’s shop.
 It is still an incredibly popular destination for eloping couples today.

-- Urgency.
+• Urgency.
 Sometimes a quickie wedding was needed, and this could mean eloping to a church or wedding venue away from familiar folk.
 For example, pregnancy outside of marriage was considered shameful, so elopements would occur to ensure that the baby was born inside of wedlock.
 During World War Two, many young couples eloped so that they were legally married before the man was called up for active service.

 Modern Meaning of Elopement